-In our latest blog, we talked about the correlation between the implementation of CSR and employee engagement.
+In our latest blog post, we talked about the correlation between the implementation of CSR and employee engagement.
 In effect, improving the well-being of your workers will improve the success of your company, because they will be way more productive as soon as they feel connected with it.
 To feel this connection, they must have understood the « why » behind what they do, and therefore be able to find happiness and fulfillment in it.
-That way, they can also become an ambassador for your organization, bringing in even more positivity, increasing awareness and building trust around you and your business.
+That way, they can also become an ambassador for your organisation, bringing in even more positivity, increasing awareness and building trust around you and your business.

 The problem nowadays, as we’ve also seen in many articles, is that employees, mostly millennials, feel disengaged and disconnected to their work environment.
 This is due to multiple reasons.
 Some of them are linked to the lack of recognition, of personal growth, of relationship with colleagues or of company alignment.
 The last one is very important, if not the most important.
 It means that they don’t connect to the mission and values of the company, and therefore can’t really be aware of the reason that keeps them going to work.
 How can they find the motivation to give their best and put up good work if they don’t even know which purpose they are serving ?
 Well, they don’t know either.
 This explains the results of the studies conducted today on the subject.
 One found out that only 13% of employees feel engaged worldwide.
 Moreover, only 32% of employees would recommend their company to a friend.
 This one was conducted by Alaya on over a 100 firms from different sizes and areas of expertise.

 Of course, they are ways to change that.
 Although there are some shocking facts about employee disengagement out there, we have to focus on finding the solutions, which comes from better understanding their needs.
 By doing so, we can offer a fitted response to resolve the problem and make all of the employees feel better to therefore perform better.
 To be fair, there is also a lot of positive statements on what would happen if they were engaged.
-For example, one study found that organizations with highly engaged employees achieve twice the annual net income of organizations without.
+For example, one study found that organisations with highly engaged employees achieve twice the annual net income of organisations without.
 Plus, highly engaged workers are 2 times more likely to be top performers.
 We could go on with more, but honestly, is there even a reason why anybody would want to deal with unhappy employees in the first place ?
 In case you think otherwise, here’s something that will probably convince you.

 Today, we’ll put our focus on the needs and concerns of the millennials, as they are seen as a complex and heterogeneous group, but also because they are an important work force for the future.